flackend/javascript-test-driven-design/README.md

 gulp
 ```

 Since we're using **watchify** in our **gulpfile.js**, gulp won't exit.
-Instead it watches for changes to the files it bundled and rebundles as needed.
+Instead it watches for changes to the files it bundled and rebundles whenever it detects a change.
 Watchify is a special watcher built to work with Browserify.
 Instead of rebundling your whole bundle, it only recompiles what has changed.
 This cuts down on the processing time significantly.

 You should have a new **bundle.js** and **bundle.js.map** in your **dist** folder.